clarkgrubb/data-tools/src/utf8-script/README.md

 The Common characters include symbols which are shared by the scripts.
 This includes most punctuation.
-The Inherited characters are combining marks  The Unknown characters are Unicode points to which the Unicode standard has left undefined.
+The Inherited characters are combining marks.
+The Unknown characters are Unicode points to which the Unicode standard has left undefined.

 The mapping from Unicode point to script is described in